microsoft/ignite25-LAB516-safeguard-your-agents-with-ai-red-teaming-agent-in-azure-ai-foundry/docs/core-labs/01-scan-agent.md

 ## What You'll Do

 1. Authenticate with Azure using DefaultAzureCredential
-2. Retrieve your deployed agent from Azure AI Foundry
+2. Retrieve your deployed agent from Microsoft Foundry
 3. Create an agent callback function for red team testing
 4. Configure the RedTeam instance with risk categories
 5. Execute the scan using the Flip attack strategy (3-5 minutes)
-6. Review results in local `scan-results/` folder and Azure AI Foundry Portal
+6. Review results in local `scan-results/` folder and Microsoft Foundry Portal

 ---